Lyon-Ynov-Campus/YTrack/subjects/libraryManager/readme.md

 - Create a `Library` structure that contain a **list of books**

 ### Files manipulation
-- Write a function to **load a library** from a file, parse the file and return an instance of `Library`.
+- Write a function which **loads a library** from a file, parse the file and return an instance of `Library`.
 If the file doesn't exist, return an error.
 This function **must have a filename parameter**.
-- Write a function to **save** the current state of the library in a file and return an error if the file was didn't save correctly.
+- Write a function which **saves** the current state of the library in a file and return an error if the file wasn't saved correctly.

 ### Features
-- Write a function **to allow users** to create new book in a library from the user interface.
+- Write a function which **allows users** to create new book in a library from the user interface.
-- Write a function to delete a book from a library
+- Write a function which deletes a book from a library
-- Write a function to return a list of all books order by title.
+- Write a function which returns a list of all books ordered by title.

 ### User interface
-- Make a user interface menu to let the user choose between **Add**, **Delete** a book or **Read** the list of book of a library.
+- Make an user interface menu to let the user choose between **Add**, **Delete** a book or **Read** the list of book of a library.

 ## Evaluation
 - Features